 Making sure no one part is overstressed is what makes posture so important.

 When we have poor posture, it can lead to lower back pain.
-The more we overstress our lower backs – perhaps due to driving or sitting at a computer in a hunched over position – the more pain we will experience, either now or as we become older (like our poor friend in the picture above).
+The more we overstress out lower backs – perhaps due to driving or sitting at a computer in a hunched over position – the more pain we will experience, either now or as we become older (like our poor friend in the picture above).

 At the same time, however, we have to be vigilant with our posture while we are standing or exercising too.
-“Sitting and standing with proper postural alignment will allow one to work more efficiently with less fatigue and strain on your body’s ligaments and muscles,” according to SCIO.
-In other words, it’s just better to have proper poster (commonsensical, I know).
+“Sitting and standing with proper postural alignment will allow one to work more efficiently with less fatigue and strain on your body's ligaments and muscles,” according to SCIO.
+In other words, it’s better to have proper poster (commonsensical, I know).

 You might asking yourself how to avoid this, or how to fix it.
 Good questions.